22 Notable alumni of

 Biography

-Carlton Massey was a professional American football defensive lineman who played in the National Football League (NFL) for the Cleveland Browns (1954–1956) and Green Bay Packers (1957–1958).
+Carlton Massey was an American professional football player who was a defensive lineman in the National Football League (NFL) for the Cleveland Browns (1954–1956) and Green Bay Packers (1957–1958).
 He attended Southwestern University and the University of Texas.

 19. Joan Bray